-It’s my pleasure to announce that Grafos ML, a Telefonica Open Project, is now online.
-Grafos ML offers tools for large-scale machine learning and graph analytics on top of Apache Giraph.
+Telefonica has just open-sourced Grafos ML, a system and tools for large-scale machine learning and graph analytics on top of Apache Giraph.
 The two main components are Okapi ML Library (machine learning algorithms, which include our recent work on detecting fake accounts in online social services) and RT-Giraph (incremental processing on top of Giraph).
 This is still an active project that is under heavy development at Telefonica Research, Barcelona.

 It’s my pleasure to announce that I will be giving a talk at AAAI 2014 Spring Symposia on March 24th.
 As part of the Social Hacking and Cognitive Security on the Internet and New Media Symposium, I will be talking about our on-going research on protecting the social web from abusive automation, socialbots in particular.